Skip to main content

 • Social media – Any social media posts or comments you send to us will be shared under the terms of the relevant social media platform (e.g. Facebook or Twitter) and could be made public.
 Other people control these platforms – we don’t control them and we are not responsible for this sharing.
 So before you make any comments, you should check the social media platform’s terms and privacy policies so you understand how they will use your information, what information they will place in the public domain, and how you can stop them from doing so if you’re unhappy about it.

+We also collect information that can identify you with your consent from other organisations and where other organisations lawfully share information about you with us.
 For example, funders sometimes share information with one another where there are safeguarding issues or fraud is suspected.
 We may also be given information about you by the referees provided for your organisation’s application.

 The personal data we collect about you through the methods described above includes your name, contact details (including phone numbers and electronic and postal addresses), and your organisational and employment details if you are a member of staff or trustee together with any other personal data which you choose to share with us.